Circle of Friends

-Kai Koddenbrock is a non-resident fellow with the Global Public Policy Institute (GPPi) in Berlin and a postdoctoral fellow at the Center for Global Cooperation Research at the University of Duisburg-Essen.
+Kai Koddenbrock is a postdoctoral fellow at the Center for Global Cooperation Research at the University of Duisburg-Essen.
 His research and teaching focus on the pathologization of African politics, specifically with regards to intervention and the possibilities for critique within and beyond contemporary social theory.
 He is a speaker in the working group on “orders of violence” within the German Association of Political Science.

 Kai was a consultant to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the GTZ and the Harvard University-SIPA Advanced Training Program for Humanitarian Action.
 He was also a lead seminar facilitator and tutor for GLEN, Inwent and the Studienwerk Villigst.
 He interned at the German Federal Ministry for Economic Cooperation and Development (BMZ) and at Gardegi, a development NGO in Togo, and has worked at a Camphill School for disabled youngsters in South Africa.
 His commentary has been featured on the BBC, Deutsche Welle World and various blogs.
 He is currently working on a book called Ambiguous Practice of Intervention: A Critique of the Self-Evidence of Humanitarianism and Peacekeeping.